As much as most of my daily workflow revolves around Emacs, I always have GNOME

 I don’t know what happened to the lovely “Emacs Chat” series from Sacha Chua,

-mental note about giving it a try.
-Regretfully, I have only recently come back
+about giving it a try.
+Regretfully, I have only recently come back to that note.

-issues with Fish, probably something related to my heavily customised
+compatibility issues with Fish, probably something related to my heavily

 config.fish.
 Anyway, falling back to Bash is enough.

 Note that I am using

 validate-setq as explained

 Another thing I have noticed is the lack of colours for the output of